ChrstphrHll/npc_gen/students/Tyego Sinaht.md

   int: 17
   str: 13
   wis: 13
-track: Protection
-trait: I bluntly say what other people are hinting at or hiding.
-trait1: Friendly
-trait2: Experimental
 year: 3
+guild: Fiesn
+partyID: 98
 ---
 # Tyego Sinaht
 ---
 ### Description
 - 3rd year Elf Monk in Fiesn
-- curly platinum hair that's hanging down to their back, Hazel eyes, and Light skin
+- curly platinum hair that's hanging down to their back, Pale Gray eyes, and Light skin
 - Is Friendly and Experimental, and has Power as their ideal

 ### Organizations